Sherman Minton: Political career

 The following year, Minton became a local commander of the American Legion.
 The group had a large and active membership in the state at the time, and he used his position to encourage support of the Democratic Party agenda.
 Paul McNutt was the national commander, and the two men became political allies.
-When McNutt became governor in 1930, he offered Minton a position at the head of a new utility regulation commission.
-As commissioner, Minton successfully imposed regulations that reduced state telephone bills by a combined total of $525,000.
+When McNutt became Governor of Indiana in 1932, he offered Minton a position at the head of a new utility regulation commission.
+As commissioner, Minton successfully imposed regulations that reduced state telephone rates by $525,000 a year.
 The cuts received widespread media coverage, and Minton was credited in the reports with the success.

 U.S. Senate campaign

 Becoming popular among the party leadership during his two years as commissioner, Minton was encouraged by party leaders to run for the United States Senate in 1934.
 At the state Democratic Party Convention he ran against Earl Peters, a former chairman of the state party.
 With the support of McNutt, Minton won the nomination on the third ballot with 827 votes to Peters' 586.

 Minton launched a statewide campaign in August 1934 and began delivering speeches in defense of the New Deal.
 He blamed Republicans for the conditions of the Great Depression.
 His opponent, incumbent Republican Senator Arthur Raymond Robinson, accused Minton of playing "Santa Claus" by trying to give everyone "presents".
 He also criticized Minton's support of the New Deal, which Robinson and Republicans called unconstitutional.
 Minton's initial campaign slogan was "You can't offer a hungry man the Constitution", a slogan he unveiled in a debate with Robinson in Corydon on August 11.
 He continued using the slogan, and on September 11, Minton delivered his infamous "You Cannot Eat the Constitution" speech, in which he concluded the urgent needs of the masses outweighed the need to uphold the Constitution.
 The speech backfired wildly and papers and opponents across the state called Minton's remarks traitorous.
 Minton stopped using the slogan and explained his position again using new terms, but his opponents continued to dog him over the issue.
 The Republicans also faulted popular governor McNutt and his reorganization of the government, and McNutt became more personally involved in the election.
 With the state party's more direct involvement, Minton won the election with 52 percent of the vote.